Fall Term Schedule

 |

-Sansifanyi is an ensemble that combines academic study and performance for intermediate and advanced students of African drumming and dance.
+Sansifanyi is an ensemble that combines academic study and performance for beginner, intermediate, and advanced students of African drumming and dance.
 This course requires a high degree of student commitment.
-Dancers who enroll in Sansifanyi will learn choreographic techniques for West African dance and gain experience dancing as soloists, and developing their own solo material.
-They will also focus on rhythmic timing, and on advanced skills such as how to combine movement with drumming.
-In addition to the time students spend in class, dancers will have weekly assignments researching, reading, writing, viewing videos, text and article analysis, practicing, and choreographing various rhythms, songs, movements, and sequences.
+Dancers who enroll in Sansifanyi will learn choreographic techniques for West African dance and gain experience dancing as soloists, including developing their own solo material.
+They will also focus on rhythmic timing, and on developing advanced skills such as how to combine movement with drumming.
+In addition to the time students spend in class, dancers will have weekly assignments.
 Dancers must also be available for performances both on and off campus throughout the semester.

 |